rhinstaller/kickstart-tests/README.rst

 - KSTEST_EXTRA_BOOTOPTS - This variable is used in functions.sh to pass
   additional kernel command line options.
 For example, setting this to `inst.text` enables Anaconda's text mode (instead of the default GUI).
+Multiple values separated by semicolon can be passed.

 Chapter 5.
 Sharing common code in kickstart (.ks.in) files
 ==========================================================